 - Offer for 30 minutes and remove

 - Change your pet’s food, flavor or moving to wet/dry.
 The recommended method to change food is to transition for 5-7 days.
-In pet food transition, you would gradually introduce your pet to the new food to help prevent tummy issues.
+In pet food transition, you would gradually introduce your pet to the new food to help prevent rejection and tummy issues.

 This may not be an option if your pet has a food allergy or is currently on a prescription diet.
 Your pet may not like the new food, then you are out the time for transition and the money you spent on new food, but still stuck with the problem of your picky eater dog (or cat).